rradfar/front-end-interview-questions/general.md

 <li>Shadow DOM</li>
 <li>Software Development Life Cycle (SDLC)</li>
 <li>SOLID principles</li>

+<details><summary>Answer</summary><p>

+In object-oriented computer programming, SOLID is a mnemonic acronym for five design principles intended to make software designs more understandable, flexible, and maintainable.

+**Single-responsibility principle**
+Every module, class or function should only have a single responsibility.

+**Open–closed principle**
+Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification; that is, we should be able to add new functionality without touching the existing code for the class.
+This is because whenever we modify the existing code, we are taking the risk of creating potential bugs.
+So we should avoid touching the tested and reliable (mostly) production code if possible.

+**Liskov substitution principle**
+Given that class `B` is a subclass of class `A`, we should be able to pass an object of class `B` to any method that expects an object of class `A` and the method should not give any weird output in that case.
+This is the expected behavior, because when we use inheritance we assume that the child class inherits everything that the superclass has.
+The child class extends the behavior but never narrows it down.

+**Interface segregation principle**
+The principle states that many client-specific interfaces are better than one general-purpose interface.
+Clients should not be forced to implement a function they do no need.
+For example an interface for an ATM which handles all requests such as a deposit request or a withdrawal request, needs to be segregated into individual and more specific interfaces.

+**Dependency inversion principle**
+It states that our classes should depend upon interfaces or abstract classes instead of concrete classes and functions.

+</p></details>

 <li>SPA</li>
 <li>SPA: When would you not want to use a Single Page Application</li>
 <li>SQL injection: As front-end developers, do we need to worry about SQL injections? (interview)</li>